chanchan098/Docs/operation/ops-1-k8s-concepts.md

 an EndpointSlice contains references to a set of network endpoints.

 *Services, Load Balancing, and Networking/concepts*

 # DNS for Services and Pods

 Kubernetes creates DNS records for Services and Pods.
-You can contact Services with consistent ***DNS names*** instead of IP addresses.
+You can contact Services with consistent <u>*DNS names*</u> instead of IP addresses.

 Kubelet configures Pods' DNS so that *running containers* can lookup Services by name rather than IP.